Maesimt/articles/readme.md

 In `helpAFellowWithoutAGlass`, you don't intially see that it can fail.
 You have to go read `buyDrink` to understand that this operation can fail.
-The code compiles, but <b>no function is forced to handle the exception</b> in all the code base.
+The code compiles, but <b>your function is not forced to handle the exception</b>.
+It's wierd because you are probably the best person to know what to do if `buyDrink` doesn't work.

 You cannot let this go unpunished, you take upon you to fix the situation.
 You know what to do when you buy a drink for someone and they lied to you.
 You fine them with a nice 250$.